Best Online Art Schools for Creative Thinkers

 Other high-paying art and design careers include animation, fashion design, and industrial design.
 These careers all reported median salaries of over $75,000 per year in May 2023.

 Many art and design jobs require a bachelor’s degree for entry-level positions.
-A bachelor’s can lead to opportunities as a graphic designer, animator, fashion designer, or interior designer.
+A bachelor’s can lead to opportunities as a graphic designer, animator, fashion designer, interior designer, or digital designer.

 If you’re considering an online degree in art, research the program’s graduation and job placement rates.
 You should also ask about internships and experiential learning opportunities.
 Finally, look for programs that offer career advising and support.